 - lung cancer

-- mesothelioma - a cancer that forms in the lining of the lungs, abdomen or heart
+- mesothelioma - cancer that forms in the lining of the lungs, abdomen, or heart

 - pleural effusion - asbestos-related pathological changes of the pleura also include pleural effusion - the build-up of excess fluid between the thin membranes that line the lungs and the inside of the chest cavity

 - pleural plaques - hard structures around the lungs and diaphragm and may develop prior to mesothelioma or lung cancer

 Mesothelioma, Lung Cancer, and Cannabis Use

 There is no doubt - mesothelioma is a rare and aggressive cancer caused by long-term asbestos exposure.
 In the last few years a lot of cancer patients are turning to alternative therapies for relief of their symptoms and to complement the traditional treatments.
 Medical marijuana and CBD oil gained the most popularity in alleviating symptoms and side effects of chemotherapy by reducing: